masoommd/masoommd/README.md

 <div align="center">

 ### Passionate Full Stack Developer with expertise in building scalable web applications using the MERN stack.
 Proven ability to deliver projects like an Airbnb-like platform and a job portal, leveraging modern tools like React, Node.js, and cloud services.
 Strong problem-solving skills with 350+ coding challenges solved on platforms like LeetCode.
 Thrive in collaborative environments and enjoy solving complex technical challenges.
+Currently, I am working as a QA Intern at DJUBO, where I am gaining hands-on experience in software testing, quality assurance processes, and understanding end-to-end product workflows.

 </div>